Jamshid-Ganiev/operating-systems-Lab/README.md

 			</tr>
 		</tbody>
 	</table>

-### Automated Shell Script
+## 'Automated Shell Script'

-This shell script creates a directory structure and adds an automated text to the `week3.sh` file.
+### This shell script creates a directory structure and adds an automated text to the `week3.sh` file.

 ```bash
 #!/bin/bash